couchbaselabs/couchbase-java-cache/README.md

 After that, obtain a CouchbaseCacheManager and create some Caches!
 A `CouchbaseConfiguration` tied to the same name as its corresponding `CouchbaseCache` is expected for that, and an `IllegalArgumentException` will be thrown if this is not the case.

 ## Tests, examples
-`BasicCacheIntegrationTest` contains some tests and can serve as an example of creating caches and performing basic operations with them.
+`BasicCacheIntegrationTest` contains some tests and can serve as an example of creating caches.
+`BasicOperationTest` tests most of the data-manipulation operations of the cache.

 Integration tests use the following buckets : "default" and "jcache" (with "jcache" as password).
 Both should probably be flushed beforehand (at least remove "test" key).
+`BasicOperationTest` integration test uses the dedicated bucket `dedicatedCache`, which is flushed at each testcase run.